n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Storyblok/README.md

 # Storyblok

-[Storyblok](https://www.storyblok.com/) is a headless Content Management System with a visual composer.
+[Storyblok](https://www.storyblok.com/) is a headless content management system with a visual editor.
+It provides developers with all the flexibility they need to build reliable and fast websites, while giving content creators with no coding skills the ability to edit content independently of the developer.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Storyblok/README.md).